mtt-lang/mtt-lang/README.md

   Yes, Unicode is allowed.

-  Here is an example which must not typecheck because a box tries to capture a local variable:
+  Here is an example which must not typecheck because a box tries to capture a regular variable:

   ```
   $ mtt infer -e "λf:B -> []A. λy:B. (λx:[]A. box x) (f y)"
-  Type inference error: Variable x is not found in the local context!
+  Type inference error: Variable x is not found in the regular context!
   ```

 - Evaluating a term from a file ([examples/eval-apply.mtt](./examples/eval-apply.mtt)):